 Deals, Deals and More DealsMacy’s is famous for its sales (especially one-day sales on Wednesdays and Saturdays) and is a favourite destination for savvy bargain hunters.
 Customers visiting from outside of New York can save even more - head to Visitor’s Service to pick up a 10% discount card upon presentation of out-of-state identification.

-Location: 151 W. 34th Street and Broadway, New York City, New York
+Location: 151 West 34th Street at Broadway, New York City, New York

 Click here to visit Macy's Herald Square New York official websitePublished On: 2018-04-10

 Note: This information can change without notice.
 Confirm all details directly with the company in question.